balunist/mbp_docs2/source/usage/advanced/mbp_tasks.rst

 creating a 2D Contour toolpaths in additive manufacturing.
 The sketches created can be found in sketches under each Board component in Map on the browser tree.
 You can select these sketches when adding to geometry for toolpath creation.
 The resulting sketches can be hidden or shown.
-If you are planning to use additive manufacturing you will want to select hide.
+If you are planning to use additive manufacturing you may want to select hide.
 This leaves the board and components visible which are needed when creating the setup.
 The **Tabs** option, when selected, will modify the perimeter sketch to include tabs which are represented as breaks in perimeter loops.
 The size of the breaks and distance apart